-The graduating 12th grade student who has earned the highest cumulative numeric average from ninth through twelfth grade and has attended GCA for those years.
+The graduating 12th-grade student who has earned the highest cumulative numeric average from ninth through twelfth grade and has attended GCA for those years, with all required credits completed at GCA during those years.

 The valedictorian of the graduating class earned a numeric grade of "83" or higher per subject, per quarter, per school year, and obtained the required years of residency at GCA.